Deepfake: Blackmail

 Deepfakes can be used to generate blackmail materials that falsely incriminate a victim.
 A report by the American Congressional Research Service warned that deepfakes could be used to blackmail elected officials or those with access to classified information for espionage or influence purposes.

 When or if fakes cannot reliably be distinguished from genuine evidence, victims who are blackmailed over digital evidence might claim that true artifacts are fakes, thereby seeking plausible deniability by relying on an argument of indistinguishability between fake and genuine evidence.
 The hoped-for effect is to void credibility of certain existing blackmail materials, which, if they were the sole evidence retained by a blackmailer and could not be distinguished by a jury from fake evidence under this argument, could in theory erode loyalty to blackmailers and limit their control over the blackmailed.
 This phenomenon has been termed "blackmail inflation", since in theory it "devalues" authentic blackmail material.
 It is possible to utilize commodity GPU hardware with a small software program to generate fake content intended to blackmail anyone for whom an adversary has ample training data.
 However, even carefully manipulated fakes may still be detected.

-The inflation argument could only work in theory if blackmailers have no other incriminating evidence that is not easily faked, and if the jury were persuaded that the evidences of guilt were not sufficient to convict beyond reasonable doubt.
-In reality this theory risks double hazards, namely, that those who are guilty might deploy arguments of plausible deniability, arguing that the footage has been faked, possibly resulting in acquittal of a guilty person on the basis of such doubt, and second, that fake evidence might be used to prosecute those who are not aware of the deepfake argument, to secure a conviction in cases where a jury is not adequately aware of the risk of false positives due to fake evidence, or to extort a plea deal where the prosecution claims to have damning evidence.
-The effect of this double hazard will depend on the level of discernment of the parties in the criminal justice system and their empowerment to act on that discernment.
-The inflation argument could be abused in either direction as illustrated, and the notion that blackmailers would not retain further evidence or leverage is unlikely and undependable, limiting the effectiveness of the theory.
 The existence of efficient techniques for fabricating false evidence certainly suggests that any combination of video, audio, photographic or other generable evidence alone as the basis for conviction of a crime is by now a perilous and tenuous standard owing to the possibility of maliciously fabricated evidence, raising the importance of multiple firsthand witnesses to a crime, especially for more serious allegations.